 This post may contain paid links to my personal recommendations that help to support the site!

 So you’ve considered that being a business analyst might just be the right job for you, but you’d like to learn a little more through some YouTube video content.
-As someone who has once considered the role of a business analyst, I can understand how confusing it can be.

-However, don’t worry about looking for the right YouTube channels out there as I’ve compiled some of the best (in my honest opinion) YouTube channels out there featuring business analyst skills and vlogs.
+Don’t worry about looking for the right YouTube channels out there as I’ve compiled some of the best (in my honest opinion) YouTube channels out there featuring business analyst skills and vlogs.

 Here’s the list: